Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 One of the greatest strengths of the LSATMax course is their digital platform, giving them an easy win over Kaplan in the category of user interface.
 Their dashboard is sleek and modern, but more importantly, really easy to navigate.

 You work your way through your learning modules and can jump around from resource to resource without getting lost.
-PLUS, the biggest selling point of all: the fact that LSATMax uses the same platform across all devices.
+Plus, this is the biggest selling point of all—LSATMax uses the same platform across all devices.

 This means you can jump from your smartphone to the computer, then over to your tablet, and you’re always looking at the same layout and material.